dannsam/xenko-docs/manual/get-started/scripts-in-xenko.md

-# Scripting in Xenko
+# Scripts in Xenko

 <span class="label label-doc-level">Beginner</span>
 <span class="label label-doc-audience">Programmer</span>

 A script is a **unit of code** that enables you to **add behaviors** to your entities.

-In this page, you’ll learn what is a script, the different types of scripts in Xenko, and how to make certain properties of your script appear in the Game Studio so that artists can configure script parameters.
+In this page, you’ll learn what a script is, the different types of scripts in Xenko, and how to make certain properties of your script appear in the Game Studio so that artists can configure script parameters.

 ## Scripting and C&#35;